brentvollebregt/auto-py-to-exe/README.md

 > If you are running this package locally, you will need to call ```python -m auto_py_to_exe``` instead of ```auto-py-to-exe```

-### Configurations
+### JSON Configuration
-Instead of inserting the same data into the UI over and over again, you can export the current state of the UI by going to the section "Configuration Import and Export" at the bottom of the advanced tab and exporting a JSON string to the clipboard or a file.
+Instead of inserting the same data into the UI over and over again, you can export the current state by going to the "Configuration" section within the settings tab and exporting the config to a JSON file.
 This can then be imported into the UI again to re-populate all fields.

+This JSON config export action does not save the output directory automatically as moving hosts could mean different directory structures.
+If you want to have the output directory in the JSON config, add the directory under `nonPyinstallerOptions.outputDirectory` in the JSON file (will need to create a new key).

 ## Video
 If you need something visual to help you get started, [I made a video for the original release of this project](https://youtu.be/OZSZHmWSOeM); some things may be different but the same concepts still apply.